begumcelik/scanner-parser-for-csml/README.md

-# Implementing-a-Lexical-Analyzer-Scanner-CFG-for-CSML
+# Implementing-a-Scanner-Parser-CFG-for-CSML

-The scanner has implemented by using flex and Context-Free Grammar for an XML based language which we call CSML, standing for Course Schedule Markup Language.
+Context-Free Grammar, parser has implemented by using bison and the scanner has implemented by using flex for an XML based language which we call CSML, standing for Course Schedule Markup Language.
 The language is used to give the time table for courses scheduled at our university.

+This project have been implemented for an undergraduate course CS305 - Programming Languages at Sabanci University